Dickinson-COMP-491-492/website/docs/assignments/ICA-TestDrivenDevelopment.md

     ![Create new Codesapce](images/tdd/CreateCodespace.png)

+This will open VSCode in your browser, but it will take a few minutes to complete.

-3. Click the `PasswordTest.java` file in the EXPLORER pane to open it.
+4. When the files appear in the "EXPLORER" pane, click the `PasswordTest.java` file to open it.

-4. Close or "Deny" the dialog that opens in the lower right of the window.
+5. Close or "Deny" the dialog that opens in the lower right of the window.

-5. The status bar at the bottom of the browser window will contain:
+6. The status bar at the bottom of the browser window will contain:

    ![Java: Lightweight Mode](images/tdd/JavaLightweightMode.png)

-6. Click the "Java: Lightweight Mode" area of the status bar.
+7. Click the "Java: Lightweight Mode" area of the status bar.

-7. That area of the status bar will change a few times and then eventually it will display:
+8. That area of the status bar will change a few times and then eventually it will display:

    ![Java: Ready](images/tdd/JavaReady.png)